PennLINC/PennLINC.github.io/docs/LabHome/CONCUR_Reimbursement.md

 ## Update the Travel Reimbursement Tracker

 Equity and transparency in use of support of travel is important, and will be openly tracked moving forward.
 If you are not on this sheet already, make yourself a row.
 If the conference you are attending is not listed, create it as a column.
 Then fill in the amount you are requesting support for in the cell that correpsonds to your row and that conf's col.  Only record the amount you are asking for support _from the lab_.
 Do NOT include any expenses that were covered by travel awards or other individual-specific funds.

 ## Booking flights via Concur
 Note: Sharon Liu is no longer our travel approver, John Hyon(hyon1@pennmedicine.upenn.edu) is.
 Before you book anything on Concur, make sure your profile is updated to reflect this so that requests are routed to the right person.
 (Profile > Company Information > Travel Approver on Concur should say John and not Sharon).

-1. Prepare an expenditure justification form as in the instructions (DM Ted for which funding source, then ask Lia on this channel for the corresponding code and she’ll DM the code).
+1. Prepare an expenditure justification form as in the instructions (DM Ted for which funding source, then ask Lia on this channel for the corresponding code and she'll DM the code).
 Send this to John and get it signed by Ted.
 2. Simultaneously, select flights directly through Concur (login via Pennkey, select destination and dates under Trip Search)
 3. After selecting the flights, payment option = billing goes directly to the UPENN DIRECT BILL ACCOUNT* (...9836)
 4. Next page is trip booking information:
 - trip name is filled automatically
 - add business justification and optionally a trip description, e.g. something like Poster presentation at the OHBM 2023 conference for Dr. Ted Satterthwaite
 - if known, add funding code under Notes to Approver

 ### Approval from Business Administrators
 Send the prepared Expenditure Justification in word document form to  (hyon1@pennmedicine.upenn.edu)/ the finance team (10Admin-Fin@PennMedicine.upenn.edu) for pre-review BEFORE submitting via concur AND PI signature on the form.
 Please cc Ted and Lia on all emails regarding reimbursement.
 Note that John is EXTREMELY busy and we try to limit asking them lots of q's if possible-- please ask q's on the `#concur` slack channel first.

 Make sure to also send the receipt for all expenses.
 The receipt _must include_ the confirmation of payment (not just the invoice), how the payment was made (typically last 4 digits of the card listed on receipt), each expense itemized, the total amount paid, and the date the payment was completed.
 Note that alcohol is never an allowable expense.